AnthonyTechnologies/python-styleguide/semantics.md

 While Python's built-in data types such as dictionaries appear to have atomic operations, there are corner cases where they aren't atomic (e.g. if `__hash__` or `__eq__` are implemented as Python methods) and their atomicity should not be relied upon.
-Neither should you rely on atomic variable assignment (since this in turn depends on dictionaries).
+Avoid relying on atomic variable assignment (since this in turn depends on dictionaries).

 Use the queue module's Queue data type as the preferred way to communicate data between threads.
 Otherwise, use the threading module and its locking primitives.
 Prefer condition variables and `threading.Condition` instead of using